 Born in East Lansing, Michigan, I lived as a child in Niles and St. Joseph, Michigan, then Atlanta and Tampa.
 I attended college in Providence, Rhode Island, as my family moved first to New Orleans and then Charlotte, North Carolina.
 In 1972 I received my bachelor’s in Art History from Brown University and moved to Cambridge, Massachusetts, where I unexpectedly happened onto a 24-year career in social and educational research.

 I left my first career in 1996 (after earning a master’s degree in education from Harvard) to focus on family, travel and art.
 Accompanying my husband on his work assignments in France, Switzerland and Brazil, I became an artist specializing in watercolor portraits and still life.
 In 2001, we moved to Santa Fe, New Mexico, and I began a 10-year career as a gallery administrator and marketing coordinator.
 I lost my first husband in 2004 and married my second husband in 2007.
 With him, I became a foster parent and had little time for painting.

 I restarted my art career in 2013, this time with acrylic paints on canvas.
 With this new medium I began specializing in landscapes and cloudscapes.
 I am inspired by the skies near our home and by painters whose work I promoted for galleries.
-Some of my favorites — Bernard Chaet, Woody Gwyn, Daniel Morper, and Forrest Moses — are shown by my former employers at LewAllen Galleries in Santa Fe.
+Some of my favorites — Bernard Chaet, Woody Gwyn, Daniel Morper, and Forrest Moses — are shown at LewAllen Galleries in Santa Fe.